 About the Author

-LAWRENCE WRIGHT is a staff writer for The New Yorker, a playwright, a screenwriter, and the author of ten books of nonfiction, including The Looming Tower, Going Clear, and God Save Texas, and four previous novels, The Human Scale, Mr. Texas, The End of October, and God's Favorite.
-His books have received many honors, including a Pulitzer Prize for The Looming Tower.
+LAWRENCE WRIGHT is a staff writer for The New Yorker, a playwright, a screenwriter, and the author of eleven books of nonfiction, including The Looming Tower, Going Clear, and God Save Texas, and four previous novels, The Human Scale, Mr. Texas, The End of October, and God's Favorite.
+He has received many honors, including a Pulitzer Prize for The Looming Tower.
 He and his wife are longtime residents of Austin, Texas.

 Weight: .81 Pounds